suldod/suldod.github.io.bak/_posts/2021-10-26-DInjector-For-AV-AND-EDR-BYPASSING.md

                                       S H E L L C O D E
 ```

-The repo consists of a shellcode encrypter which makes use of `base64` and encrypts the file with a password using sha256.
+The repo consists of a shellcode encrypter which makes use of `xor` or `aes` algorithms and encrypts the file with a password using sha256.

 - encrypter.py
 ```python